143rd Rifle Division: Battles for Kyiv

 In a further message, Vatutin stressed the significance of linking up the bridgeheads of 60th and 38th Armies.

 The offensive was renewed on October 15 at 1400 hours.
 60th Army made only minor gains, taking the village of Rovy.
 Only part of the Army attacked the next day, again with little success.
 Meanwhile, 1st Guards Cavalry was suffering significant losses trying to break out, and it was not until overnight on October 17/18 that its relief by 77th Corps began, and it began its transfer to 38th Army.
 60th Army was now officially on the defensive.
-During October 18-23 it was involved in heavy fighting as German forces repeatedly tried to collapse the bridgehead over the Teteriv.
+During October 18–23 it was involved in heavy fighting as German forces repeatedly tried to collapse the bridgehead over the Teteriv.
 At 2300 the next day the STAVKA released directive No. 30232, which set out the plan and date for a renewed offensive.
 Most importantly, the 3rd Guards Tank Army would be secretly removed from the bridgehead south of Kyiv at Velykyi Bukryn and shifted to the Lyutizh bridgehead.

 A major regrouping took place during October 25-November 1, entirely at night or covered by smoke screens.
 By the latter date up to seven divisions faced 60th Army, quite a high concentration, although all were significantly under strength.
 While the 143rd was also well below its authorized strength, its total personnel had been brought up to 6,729, largely through drafting Ukrainians from the retaken territory.
 The Army's task was much as previous, to attack in the direction of Rovy and Dymer with nine divisions and then advance between the Zdvizh and Irpin, covering the flank of 38th Army while the latter took Kyiv and it captured the railway from the city to Korosten.
 Subsequently, the offensive would be developed to the west.
 Six divisions, including the 143rd, and a tank regiment would be in first echelon; 77th Corps was designated to make a secondary attack with the 143rd and 132nd toward Sychevka, Manuilsk and Andreevka.
-Its breakthrough sector was 3km wide, and it would be supported by 53.3 guns and mortars per kilometre, with an opening bombardment of 40 minute duration.
+Its breakthrough sector was 3 km wide, and it would be supported by 53.3 guns and mortars per kilometre, with an opening bombardment of 40 minute duration.